rettopnivek/Tutorials_for_statistics/docs/C01_P001_Probability.md

 <a name="S02_P01"></a>
 #### i.
 Probability axioms

 To properly describe a random variable, we turn to probability.
 Probability is a special type of function, assigning numbers to outcomes and events in a sample space that satisfy a set of rules, known as the **probability axioms**.

-Suppose we have:
-* A sample space &Omega; (with N finite elements or countably infinite elements).
-* An event E<sub>i</sub>, a subset of &Omega;.

-We can call the output of the function P(E<sub>i</sub>) a probability if:
+We can call the output of the function P(X) a probability if:

-1. The value for P(E<sub>i</sub>) lies between 0 and 1; 0 &geq; P(E<sub>i</sub>) &leq; 1.
+1. The value for P(X) lies between 0 and 1; 0 &geq; P(X) &leq; 1.
-2. The likelihood of at least one of the outcomes in the sample space occuring is 1; P(&Omega;) = 1.
+2. The likelihood that at least one of the outcomes in the sample space &Omega; (of which the event X is a subset) will occur equals 1; P(&Omega;) = 1.
-3. The likelihood that at least one event will occur out of a set of two mutually exclusive events equals the sum of the likelihoods for each of the individual events; Given E<sub>i</sub> &notin; E<sub>j</sub>, P(E<sub>i</sub> %cup; E<sub>j</sub>) = P(E<sub>i</sub>) + P(E<sub>j</sub>)
+3. If events X and Y are mutually exclusive (outcomes in X do not overlap with outcomes in Y), then the likelihood that either X or Y will occur equals the sum of the individual likelihoods for X and Y; Given X &notin; Y, P(X %cup; Y) = P(X) + P(Y).

 <a name="S02_P02"></a>
 #### ii.
+Notation with random variables

+The typical notation for a random variable is a boldface capital letter, like **X** or **Y**.
+A distinction is made between a random variable and its observed value, the latter of which is represented by standard lower-case letters like x or y.
+So we can write:

+**X** = x,

+which simply means the observed value for the random variable **X** is x.
+Combining this with the notation for probability, we can then represent the probabiliy that the random variable **X** will equal the observed value x as:

+P(**X** = x).

+Additionally, we can combine this with inequalities.
+So we can write:

+P(**X** &leq; x),

+which denotes the probability that a random variable will be less than or equal to an observed value x.

+<a href="#TOC">Table of contents</a>

+<a name="S02_P03"></a>
+#### iii.
 Types of probability

 While the probability axioms lay out the rules that determine what constitutes a valid probability, this does not solve *how to interpret probabilities*.
-What does it mean for P(A) = 0.1?
+What does it mean for P(**X** = x) = 0.1?
 One straightforward way to think of probability is that it is the ratio of the actual number of occurences divided by the total number of possible occurences.
 However, there are a few different ways to assign probabilities to outcomes, typically divided into three types:

 1. **Classical** probability.